jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

 | ------ | ------- |
 | `date` | `None`  |

-Only download files that were completed on or before this date.
+Only retry downloads that were completed on or before this date.
 The date should be in ISO 8601 format, for example, `2021-12-23`

+{% hint style="info" %}
+This option has no effect unless you run CDL with `--retry-all`
+{% endhint %}

 ### `config`